CodeigniterOnFire/Boosted/README.md

 ----------
-Node.js Calls for high performance calls.
+Node.js  for high performance calls.
-Just call any method using the following url:
+On your model just use the node_jsfile to name a  method.
+Call any node file using the following url:

         URL: /index.php/CONTROLLER/node_jsfile/

 This will be load a jsfile.js in the CONTROLLER folder at the node folder.
-The return value will be "echo" Example:

  /application/node/CONTROLLER/jsfile.js

+The node std output  will be passed as  the first argument to the node_jsfile method on the CONTROLLER: